idea-iitd/GCOMB/IM/IM_TV/README.txt

 Default is youtube.

-First you neewd to build imm ( Since we have used IMM for generating training labelled data since its relatively faster.
-)

 Pre-requisistes:
+First you need to build IMM ( Since we have used IMM for generating training labelled data since its relatively faster.)

 cd imm_baseline/im_benchmarking-master/sidm029_im_benchmark/Codes/IMM/
 make